-The debentures are our senior unsecured obligations and rank equally with all our other senior unsecured debt.
-However, the debentures are structurally subordinated to indebtedness of our subsidiaries, which, as of June 30, 2002, was \$1.2 billion.
+The debentures are our senior unsecured obligations and rank equally with all our other senior unsecured debt, including the \$402.5 million aggregate principal amount of our 4.50% Convertible Senior Notes Due 2007 that we sold in November 2002.
+However, the debentures are structurally subordinated to indebtedness of our subsidiaries and joint ventures, which, as of September 29, 2002, was \$1.4 billion.
 In addition, the debentures are effectively subordinated to our secured debt to the extent of the value of the assets securing such debt.

 We are obligated to pay reasonable compensation to the trustee and to indemnify the trustee against certain losses, liabilities or expenses incurred by the trustee in connection with its duties relating to the debentures.
-The trustee's claims for these payments will generally be senior to those of holders of debentures in respect of all funds collected or held by the trustee.
+The trustee's claims for these payments will generally be senior to those of holders of debentures in respect of all funds collected or held by the trustee